rosettatype/eczar/README.md

 See `LICENSE.txt` for licensing information.
 Essentially, the fonts and related code are licensed under [Open Font License](http://scripts.sil.org/OFL) with registered font name “Eczar”.

-## TODO
+## Feedback

-Please, be patient with us. **The fonts are not ready from our point of view.** The OT layout for Devanagari is extremely preliminary.
-We are on it.
+We consider this a stable version.
+Let us know if you spot any problem.
 See `TODO.md` to see what is planned.